 Students residing in campus housing, if age 21, may use alcohol in the privacy of their own rooms.
 Such use will be respected as a personal choice as long as it does not violate this Alcohol and Drug Policy or other university policies.
 Even in their own rooms, student residents may not permit under aged persons to be served or to consume alcohol.
 Kegs are not allowed on campus.

-Alcohol may be served in approved interior spaces of Union Avenue, university-owned houses and Trimble Hall, provided that: (a) the space does not open onto any public access, such as an entrance, parking lot, or walkway, and is not directly visible or accessible to passersby; (b) the space can safely accommodate the number of persons present, (c) non-student minors (under age 18), non-university persons (excluding alumni) or uninvited guests are not permitted access; (d) all other conditions of this policy are met.
+Alcohol may be served in approved interior spaces of Union Avenue, university-owned houses, Thomas Hall, and Trimble Hall, provided that: (a) the space does not open onto any public access, such as an entrance, parking lot, or walkway, and is not directly visible or accessible to passersby; (b) the space can safely accommodate the number of persons present, (c) non-student minors (under age 18), non-university persons (excluding alumni) or uninvited guests are not permitted access; (d) all other conditions of this policy are met.

 Individuals or groups wishing to serve alcohol at an event in a student residential or other approved campus facility must comply with the following procedures.

 The university reserves the right to refuse a university permit for any reason or to impose such additional requirements as it may deem necessary or appropriate.